comprobo-final-project/comprobo-final-project.github.io/README.md

 # Design Review

+### 4/24/2017

+Following Project Story 1, we presented at a design review meant to showcase what our project was and what our current progress was.
+This slideshow reviews some information from before, but also gives new insight and steps of progress made since Project Story 1.
+Feel free to flip through the slides to see what we were up to between Project Story 1 and 2!

 <iframe src="https://docs.google.com/presentation/d/1aTYKJParnEkDXGuCs8zcx-IonNAclAsFSgfxAsjVNXI/embed?start=false&loop=false&delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 # Project Story 2 - Turning Simulation into Reality